chandan989/Z.E.N.I.T.H./plan.md

 ## 1.0 Executive Summary & Vision

 Z.E.N.I.T.H. is a decentralized protocol designed to serve as the foundational financial layer for the entire domain asset class.
 Our vision is to build the definitive "Bloomberg Terminal for DomainFi."
-We will achieve this by creating a self-reinforcing ecosystem that (1) provides a frictionless on-ramp for any Web2 domain to become a liquid on-chain asset via our **Genesis Engine**, and (2) offers institutional-grade financial instruments for these new assets on our **Observatory Exchange**.
+We will achieve this by creating a self-reinforcing ecosystem that (1) provides a frictionless on-ramp for any Web2 domain to become a liquid on-chain asset via our **Genesis Engine**, and (2) offers institutional-grade financial instruments for these new assets on our **Exchange Exchange**.

 This project is built natively on the **Doma Protocol**, leveraging its infrastructure for asset tokenization, fractionalization, and on-chain settlement.